omgnetwork/ewallet/README.md

 * `latest` tracks current (i.e. develop branch)
 * `stable` tracks stable (i.e. master branch)

 Additionally, all commits in develop and master branches are also built.
-It is highly recommend to pin the version to certain commit in anything that resembles production environment.
-An easiest way to get the Docker image running would be (assuming [PostgreSQL]() is already setup):
+It is highly recommended to pin the version to specific commit in anything that resembles production environment.
+An easiest way to get the Docker image running would be (assuming [PostgreSQL](https://hub.docker.com/_/postgres/) is already setup):

 ```
 $ docker run \